 There are so many different ways to use this Berry Coulis, it is a seriously versatile recipe!
 Here are some ideas:

-- For an extra berry flavour on my Coconut Strawberry Panna Cotta or Raspberry Panna Cotta
+- For an extra berry flavour on my Raspberry Mousse or Raspberry Panna Cotta.

 - Over my Raspberry Brownies, because you can't get too much raspberries!